pxg/pxg.github.io/_posts/2015-11-27-alembic-migrate-postgres-sequence.markdown

     op.drop_table('marathon')
 {% endhighlight %}

-The migration is dropping the marathon table and creating a new snickers table.
-This is going to be a problem if I want to keep existing data, as it'll be deleted along with the marathon table.
-I need to manually edit the migration to use the alembic rename table command:
+The migration is dropping the `marathon` table and creating a new `snickers` table.
+This is going to be a problem if I want to keep existing data, as it'll be deleted along with the `marathon` table.
+I need to manually edit the migration to use the alembic `rename_table` command:

 {% highlight python %}
 def upgrade():
     op.rename_table('marathon', 'snickers')
 {% endhighlight %}

-All seams good in the world until I take a look in Postgres.
+All seems good in the world until I take a look in Postgres.
 Running `\d` shows:

 {% highlight sql %}
 snacks=# \d